IonutzNcr/calculator/documentation.md

 allowedDot = false means u can't use the dot

-allowedDot should be true when
+allowedDot should be true when : - at the beginining ,
+                                - after equal and operator,

+allowedDot should be false after clicking on dot.